DemiCloud/simple-package-manager/README.md

 - adhere to our code-quality standards
 (currently, the [Google Bash Style Guide](https://sites.google.com/view/kbocdfydah/google-bash-style-guide))

 **Every commit must deliver a functioning executable without exception**.
-This does not neccessarily mean a functional change or feature update to `spkg` is included, but the commit must always deliver a functioning executable so that the repo can be checked-out at any point in it's history with the expectation of not 'breaking' the utility.
+This does not necessarily mean a functional change or feature update to `spkg` is included, but the commit must always deliver a functioning executable so that the repo can be checked-out at any point in it's history with the expectation of not 'breaking' the utility.
 If your single feature is split across multiple commits,